 The prices on many Australian jewellers look quite competitive compared to US sites at first glance.

 But there’s one cheeky reason for this.
-They don’t include GST in the prices on their websites:
+Unlike most online shops in Aus, they often don’t include GST in the prices on their websites:

 When GST is added, this is suddenly not such a good deal any more: